Danceability, A New Definition of Bridge Index: Introduction

-Section \ref{sec:DanceabilityIndex} is dedicated to defining the danceability index.
+\autoref{sec:DanceabilityIndex} is dedicated to defining the danceability index.
 The danceability index, as originally defined in \cite{ASS}, required dancers to follow the \emph{under-first rule} at every crossing.
 In this paper, we give two different definitions of the danceability index, one using the \emph{under-first rule} and the other using the \emph{over-first rule}.
 We prove these two definitions induce the same invariant, and so in the following sections, we have the choice to adhere to either rule.
-At the end of Section 2, we give a brief discussion of computing the danceability number of a diagram using discrete objects.
-Section \ref{sec:dance=bridge} contains the proof that the danceability index is equal to the bridge index.
-The last section, Section \ref{sec:virtual}, explains the extension of the danceability index to virtual knots.
+At the end of \autoref{sec:DanceabilityIndex}, we briefly discuss computation of the danceability number of a diagram using discrete objects. \autoref{sec:dance=bridge} contains our first proof that the danceability index is equal to the bridge index. \autoref{sec:wirt} compares the danceability index to the Wirtinger index and gives our second proof that the danceability index is equal to the bridge index.
+Finally, \autoref{sec:virtual} concerns the extensions of the danceability index to virtual knots.